RobbyPee/rest-client/README.md

 ```
 ## Improvements / Notes

-There code handling the calculation for users_with_most_friends is incorrect.
+The code handling the calculation for users_with_most_friends is possibly incorrect and needs checking.
+The total sometimes seems too high, e.g. in the example above "users_with_most_friends": 1948
 A few more test cases could have highlighted this.

 This was developed in wsl on windows.
 In hindsight, I would have used a full Ubuntu image or spent more time setting up wsl - it was slow!
+I think my Pi would have been quicker.

 I have only used Cursor briefly before now.
 It frequently deleted previous changes and go muddled up.
 A more incremental approach would have worked better and/or upgrading to a paid version.